What You Should Know About the New Illinois Cell Phone Law

 Were You in a Distracted Driving Accident?

-The National Highway Traffic Safety Administration (NHTSA) reports that in 2017 alone, distracted driving took the lives of more than 3,100 people.
-So, although these new rules may seem harsh to some, they are meant to protect drivers and pedestrians.
+The National Highway Traffic Safety Administration (NHTSA, 2017) reports that distracted driving took the lives of more than 3,100 people.
+Drivers and pedestrians are protected by these new rules.

 If you or your loved one was the victim of a distracted driving accident, we recommend contacting a personal injury attorney.
-You may be able to receive a personal injury settlement for injuries and property damage from an accident that wasn’t your fault.
-The new Illinois cell phone law was put in place to protect people like you, and we can leverage it to build your case.
+You may receive a personal injury settlement for injuries and property damage from an accident that wasn’t your fault.
+The new Illinois cell phone law protects people like you, and we can leverage it to build your case.

 Contact VanDerGinst Law today to schedule a free, no-committment consultation.